stuycs-softdev-fall-2013/proj3-6-BAJA/README.md

 Background
 ----------

 You are a programmer.
-This morning you signed up for an email accoutn and soon after received a job offer; you're excited to get started.
+This morning you signed up for an email account and soon after received a job offer; you're excited to get started.
 But be careful, because you're about to get sucked into a deadly world of trickery and espionage.